booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

 * Who hates Active Record?
 * Who both loves and hates Active Record?
 * I have a love/hate relationship with Active Record
-* But Active Record is the 800-pound gorilla
+* Active Record is the 800-pound gorilla
     * Odds are, if you're hired to work on Rails, you'll be using it

+---

+# ORM

+* Object-Relational Mapper (ORM)

+* Connects your app to your database

+* Ruby - objects
+* SQL - relations

+???

+* First, I want to make sure everyone knows what an ORM is
+* SQL databases deal with relations
+    * Relational algebra
+* Ruby deals with objects
+* ORM brings those 2 sides together
+    * Maps between objects and relations
+* Caveat: There's an "impedance mismatch" between the 2 sides
+    * What works well on one side might not work well on the other
+    * Some data structures can't be mapped 1-to-1
+    * Example: tree structure
+        * Easy to do in OOP
+        * Several ways to represent in relational algebra
+* I dove more in-depth into the essence of an ORM in [my RubyConf 2015 talk][RubyConf2015]

 ---